asuh/front-end-macos/readme.md

 ## ZSH

 macOS 10.15 and newer come with zsh as the default shell.
-Install Oh My Zsh for sensible defaults.
+Install [Oh My Zsh!](http://ohmyz.sh/) for extra help and nice defaults.

 ```bash
 sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
 ```

+[Sign up and follow the videos recorded by Wes Bos](http://commandlinepoweruser.com/) to learn a ton more about ZSH and why it's so powerful.
+Or a [free 80 minute video on YouTube by Karl Hadwen](https://www.youtube.com/watch?v=MSPu-lYF-A8).

 ## RVM and Ruby